It’s easy to understand why content marketing has become so popular.

 You may notice that this framework is closely related to the traditional marketing funnel.
 But, instead of focusing on what your company needs to do to make a sale, it looks at what the customer needs throughout their experience.

 The buyer’s journey is sometimes portrayed as just the first three steps.
 But while the marketer’s job technically ends with the purchase, the customer’s experience does not.
 So I find it much more useful to take a holistic view of this journey.
-This will help you look for ways to keep your message consistent, improve the entire customer experience and keep them engaged with your brand.
+That will help you look for ways to keep your message consistent, improve the entire customer experience, and keep them engaged with your brand.

 The Buyer’s Journey in Action

 To see how the buyer’s journey can impact your content strategy, let’s apply it to a small business.

 Imagine you are a software engineer who also loves cooking.
 As a passion project, you decide to develop and market a software application for cooks.
 The app lets you capture all your recipes in one place and use them to create meal plans and grocery lists.

 You build a website and a Facebook page.
 You have heard a blog can help attract customers, so you start blogging about all the fun things you can do with your software.

 You score a handful of paying customers.
 But it isn’t nearly the success you were hoping for, and you are starting to run out of blog post ideas.
 So you decide to enlist the help of your friend, Laura, who is a professional content marketer.